 - General Manager Reggie McKenzie has an identical twin brother, Raleigh, who is a college scout for the team.
 He also has two sons, Reginald Kahlil, who was drafted by the Kansas City Chiefs in this year's NFL Draft out of Tennessee, his father's alma mater, and Jalen Elijah, who is a redshirt freshman at USC. - LB Shilique Calhoun completed NFL China off-season internship spending time in Shanghai, Beijing and Chongqing. - QB Derek Carr is the brother of former No. 1 overall pick of the Houston Texans, David.
-The two brothers started a training facility for all athletes in Southern California called Carr Elite. - LB James Cowser completed an internship in the 2017 offseason with NFL China in Shanghai; the internship allowed Cowser to expand his business acumen.
-Cowser, who is fluent in Mandarin, also took part in social media initiatives for ESPN China. - C Rodney Hudson was born in Frankfurt, Germany.
-Hudson is also continuing his coursework to earn his masters degree. - DT Maurice Hurst drove Uber while attending Michigan.
+The two brothers started a training facility for all athletes in Southern California called Carr Elite. - C Rodney Hudson was born in Frankfurt, Germany.
+Hudson is also continuing his coursework to earn his masters degree. - DT Maurice Hurst drove Uber while attending Michigan. - T Donald Penn was a Raiders fan growing up in Inglewood, Calif., going to Raiders games as a kid in Los Angeles.

-- T Donald Penn was a Raiders fan growing up in Inglewood, Calif., going to Raiders games as a kid in Los Angeles. - G Gabe Jackson returned to Mississippi State this past offseason to finish his bachelors degree. - S Karl Joseph completed the NFL Personal Finance Boot Camp this past offseason. - C Rodney Hudson completed the Athlete Transition University Pro Athlete Business Combine. - P Johnny Townsend has a foundation that sponsors the funding of the renovation of the Pediactric Oncology Infusion Clinic at Shands Hospital in Gainesville, Fla. - DT Justin Ellis and G/C Jon Feliciano completed a job shadow with World Wrestling Entertainment. - DE Frostee Rucker was the Arizona Cardinals' recipient of the Media Good Guy Award in 2017 by the local chapter of the PFWA.
+- G Gabe Jackson returned to Mississippi State this past offseason to finish his bachelors degree. - S Karl Joseph completed the NFL Personal Finance Boot Camp this past offseason. - C Rodney Hudson completed the Athlete Transition University Pro Athlete Business Combine. - P Johnny Townsend has a foundation that sponsors the funding of the renovation of the Pediactric Oncology Infusion Clinic at Shands Hospital in Gainesville, Fla. - DT Justin Ellis and G/C Jon Feliciano completed a job shadow with World Wrestling Entertainment. - DE Frostee Rucker was the Arizona Cardinals' recipient of the Media Good Guy Award in 2017 by the local chapter of the PFWA.